Aberle Design Co.

 …Right.

 I’d always had high expectations, and I thought I’d meet the ones I brought to parenting if I just did the right thing in the right way.
-Kind of like a formula: Put x in, get y out.
+Kind of like a formula: Put in, get out.
 So as I began the search for “x”, or the set of maxims that when applied would procure magically obedient children, I was surprised to find so much discord in the parenting literature.

 SEE ALSO: 9 Great Diaper Bags Under $100